-How up to date is the PAF information?
+How up to date is the PAF/PuAF information?

-The Complete Guide to Australia’s Private Ancillary Funds™ is an ongoing project with a dedicated research team.
-Newly created PAFs and existing PAF information is updated on a regular basis.
+The Guide is an ongoing project with a dedicated research team.
+Newly created funds and existing fund information is updated on a regular basis.
 The date each fund was last updated is detailed on the page of every entry.
 A number of entries also list the date they were last verified by the fund holder.

 Why do some PAFs/PuAFs vary in detail?

-PAFs are still a relatively new vehicle for philanthropy, and many PAF trustees are quite private regarding their philanthropic activities.
-This leads to a varying amount of publicly available information regarding PAFs.
+PAFs/PuAFs are still a relatively new vehicle for philanthropy, and many trustees are quite private regarding their philanthropic activities.
+This leads to a varying amount of publicly available information regarding PAFs/PuAFs.
 AskRIGHT frequently research and update the Guide.
 We are committed to ensuring new and updated information about each PAF/PuAF is included, and regularly provided to subscribers.

-What does it mean if an entry states that a PAF supports or funds a specific category? i.e. Welfare
+What does it mean if an entry states that a PAF/PuAF supports or funds a specific category? i.e. Welfare

-This means AskRIGHT has established the PAF has previously provided funding to organisations in this category, or that the PAF holders have personally indicated they support this category.
+This means AskRIGHT has established that the fund has previously provided funding to organisations in this category, or that the fund holders have personally indicated they support this category.